 While browsing the web, you’ve gone several pages deep and now want to quickly access all the backward history.
 What will you do normally?
 Keep tapping on the backward button.

 No, that’s not the better way to go about it.
 Simply touch and hold the back button.
-Now, you will see all of your backward history.
+Now, you will see all of your backward histories.

-Similarly, you can touch and hold the forward button to view all of your forward history.
+Similarly, you can touch and hold the forward button to view all of your forward histories.

 So, the next time you want to go back and forth while browsing the web, do not forget to use this nifty trick.

 If you like listening to audio while browsing the web, this tip is for you.

 Assuming a video is playing in Safari, press the Home button or swipe up from the Home bar.
 Now, the video will pause.
 Bring up CC and hit the play button.
 The video will start playing again in the background.

 Keep in mind; YouTube doesn’t support this feature officially.
 However, there are some tricks to overcome this hurdle.
 To find out how they work, check out our hands-on guide.

 #11.
 Load Desktop Site (Two methods)